passff/passff/README.md

 ### Overview
-This plugin will allow you to access your [pass](http://www.zx2c4.com/projects/password-store/) repository directly from firefox
+This plugin will allow you to access your [pass](http://www.zx2c4.com/projects/password-store/) repository directly from firefox.

 It will try to auto fill and auto submit the login form if a matching password entry is found

 ### Installation